Loki (Marvel Cinematic Universe): Concept and creation

-The mythical figure Loki preceded Thor in making his first Marvel Comics appearance, depicted in the science fiction/fantasy anthology title Timely Comics' publication Venus No. 6 (August 1949) as a member of the Olympian gods exiled to the Underworld.
-However, the current version of Loki made his first official Marvel appearance was in Journey into Mystery No. 85 (October 1962), where Loki was reintroduced as Thor's sworn enemy.
-The modern age Loki was introduced by brothers and co-writers Stan Lee and Larry Lieber and he was redesigned by Jack Kirby.
-As one of Thor's arch-nemeses, Loki frequently made appearances in Thor-related titles like Journey into Mystery and Thor, as well as other Marvel Universe titles such as The Avengers and X-Men, as well as brief appearances in the Spider-Man and Defenders comic series.

-Live-action film adaptations of characters in the Thor comic books were proposed at various times, but did not come to fruition.
+Live-action film adaptations of characters in the Thor comic books were proposed at various times but did not come to fruition.
 In the mid-2000s, Kevin Feige realized that Marvel still owned the rights to the core members of the Avengers, which included Thor.
 Feige, a self-professed "fanboy", envisioned creating a shared universe just as creators Stan Lee and Jack Kirby had done with their comic books in the early 1960s.
 In 2006, the film was announced as a Marvel Studios production.
-In December 2007, Protosevich described his plans for it "to be like a superhero origin story, but not one about a human gaining super powers, but of a god realizing his true potential.
-It's the story of an Old Testament god who becomes a New Testament god".
+In December 2007, Protosevich described his plans for it "to be like a superhero origin story, but not one about a human gaining superpower, but of a god realizing his true potential.
+It's the story of an Old Testament God who becomes a New Testament God".
 In 2008, Guillermo del Toro entered talks to direct the film.
 Del Toro was a fan of Jack Kirby's work on the comics, and said that he loved the character of Loki, but wished to incorporate more of the original Norse mythology into the film, including a "really dingy Valhalla, [with] Vikings and mud".
 However, del Toro ultimately turned down Thor to direct The Hobbit.
 Kenneth Branagh entered into negotiations to direct, and by December 2008, Branagh confirmed that he had been hired.
 He described it as "a human story right in the center of a big epic scenario."

 Several actors were reportedly considered for the part, including Josh Hartnett, and Jim Carrey.
 In May 2009, Marvel announced that Tom Hiddleston, who had worked with Branagh before and had initially been considered to portray the lead role, had been cast as Loki.
 In June 2009, Feige confirmed that both Chris Hemsworth and Hiddleston had signed on.